Celestial Objects as Strongly-Interacting Non-Annihilating Dark Matter Detectors: Results

 We also note that, the exclusions obtained in Ref.~\cite{Acevedo:2020gro} for Earth are weaker than our analysis, however for Sun, the constraints are similar.
 This can be explained in the following.
-Ref.~\cite{Acevedo:2020gro} derived their results for bosonic DM with non-negligible quartic self-interactions (repulsive).
+Ref.~\cite{Acevedo:2020gro} derived their results for bosonic DM with non-negligible (repulsive) quartic self-interactions.
 Because of the repulsive self-interactions among the DM particles, the effective Chandrasekhar limit substantially increases~\cite{Bell:2013xk}, and it essentially determines the dark core collapse criterion for Earth.
 Whereas, in our analysis, we consider non-annihilating bosonic DM, and the dark core collapse criterion for Earth is determined by $N^{\rm{self}}_{\chi}$, explaining the difference between the two analyses.
 For Sun, because of its much larger core-temperature, $N^{\rm{self}}_{\chi} (\sim T^{3/2}_{\rm{core}})$ always exceeds over the Chandrasekhar limit, and sets the dark core collapse criterion, resulting in a similar exclusion in both the analyses.
+For attractive self-interactions among the DM particles, bound-state formation occurs which affect the dynamics of dark core collapse~\cite{Bell:2013xk,Gresham:2018rqo,Garani:2022quc}.